myforce/opal/plugins/video/MPEG4-ffmpeg/ReadMe.txt

 -------------------

 When you configure OPAL, pass the argument
-       --with-ffmpeg-src-dir=<path to your ffmpeg source directory>
+       --with-libavcodec-source-dir=<path to your ffmpeg source directory>

 Using the plugin